dyzuofficial/dyzuofficial/READMENEW.md

 ### Hello there!

-I'm dyzu, and I love doing cool stuff!
-Welcome to my GitHub profile, where I showcase my coding journey and various projects.
+I'm dyzu, Welcome to my GitHub profile, where I showcase my coding journey and various projects.
 As a passionate developer, I explore a wide range of software and enjoy creating random things in my free time.

 <sub>Feel free to explore my repositories, and don't forget to give them a ⭐️ if you find anything interesting!
 Let's make the world a bit more exciting with code! 🚀</sub>